THERE IS HELP

-Cremation is an alternative to the burial process and it is chosen by many people because of religious beliefs, the desire to preserve the environment or it was requested by the person who died.
+Cremation is an alternative to the burial process and it is chosen by many people as a personal request, because of religious beliefs, the desire to preserve the environment or for the comfort of keeping your loved one close.
 Cremation is not an alternative to a funeral, but rather an alternative to burial.

 Cremated remains can be scattered or buried, or they may be kept with the family in a decorative urn.